 12th/13th Street Bike Path Proposal

 With the L Train closure, DOT expects bike ridership to double at a minimum.
 To address this dramatic increase in cyclists, DOT is proposing a westbound bike lane on 13th Street paired with an eastbound bike lane on 12th Street in Manhattan to offer a safe, accessible option for thousands of daily cyclists.
 Parking on the south side of 13th St (Greenwich Ave to Ave B), and the north side of 12th St (7th Ave to Ave C) would be removed to allow for six feet wide bike lanes in either direction along the curb.
+A protected lane is also proposed along Greenwich Ave (8th Ave to 13th St) adjacent to the bike share station along the south curb.
 The bike lanes would be separated from the vehicular roadway with painted four- to nine-foot buffers and flexible delineators.
 Shared and standard bike lanes with no impact to travel lanes or parking lanes are proposed along Horatio St (Hudson St to Greenwich Ave), W 13th St (Hudson St to 8th Ave), and Greenwich Ave (13th St to 12th St) to provide wayfinding connections to 12th and 13th Street.
+Project details can be viewed here.

 Here’s a look at the proposed bicycle network connections across lower Manhattan: